quyphamdev/George-Mason-University/README.md

 # ECE 493
 Senior design project:
-iOS app written for and run on iPhone 3GS for communicating with external customizable circuitry via Bluetooth, receiving a person's ECG signal transmitted from the external customizable circuitry, and drawing a graph for the ECG signal in real-time on the iPhone 3GS's display.
+iOS app was written for and run on iPhone 3GS for communicating with external customizable circuitry via Bluetooth, receiving a person's ECG signal transmitted from the external customizable circuitry, and drawing a graph for the ECG signal in real-time on the iPhone 3GS's display.
 This iOS app was a small portion of the senior design project.
 The main part was the external customizable circuitry which is irrelevant here.
 Source code was written in Objective-C with BTStack integrated.
 BTStack was an open source Bluetooth stack written by Matthias Ringwald for a jail-breaked iOS.
 Notes that at the time of this iOS app was written, communication via Bluetooth on iOS was limited to Made-For-iPhone (MFi) program which required approval from Apple and required an authentication chip provided by Apple once approved.
 Jail-breaking the iOS and using the open source BTStack were the only possible solution at the time due to time constraints.